nationalmuseum/Pretty-nice-404/README.md

 Edit files in *src* directory (scss and index.html).
 Replace bg and logo file.
 After that run grunt in root directory.
 Check *maintenanance* dir for generated template with all files.

+Also please remember to adjust replacement settings in *Gruntfile.js* and *custom.scss*. __If you won't do that you'll get incorrect path to assets.__

+After that simply run:

 ```
 grunt
 ```